Azure/azure-powershell/src/Resources/Resources/help/Remove-AzFeatureRegistration.md

 ```

 ### -PassThru
-If specified, cmdlet will return all disabled aliases
+If specified, cmdlet will return true when the feature registration is deleted.

 ```yaml
 Type: System.Management.Automation.SwitchParameter